guravvaishnavi02/Stock_Market_Predictor/README.md

 * LSTM model
 * Data taken from Yahoo Finance
 * Predicts Stock Price for next 10 days
-* Example precitions and graph for 7 stocks
+* Sample precitions and graph for 7 stocks